 The Rise and Fall of Kane

 In the end, Rosebud is revealed to be the name of Kane’s childhood sled; an item that symbolizes his forlorn desire for a childhood he never had.
 The subtext of “Rosebud” is the silent way in which that information is made known to the viewer.
-Welles plants considerable clues, but it’s impossible to connect them until the end.
+Welles plants considerable context clues, but it’s impossible to connect them until the end.

 By keeping the viewer guessing as to what the phrase means, Welles is able to create tension, develop nuance and build a theme; the three main characteristics of subtext, expertly used.